whuwuteng/MeMo_Dataset/README.txt

 # USAGE

 This is a dataset for HAL platforme test.
+More information may be published later.

 # MAINTENANCE

-If you think you have found a bug, contact Teng Wu <teng.wu@ign.fr>
+If you think you have any problem, contact Teng Wu <teng.wu@ign.fr>